-Setting the link value can solve the issue of PowerPoint cannot play media.
+Setting the link value can solve the issue of "cannot play media in PowerPoint".
 PowerPoint usually serves for small or limited link values, so it is practical to set an appropriate link value.
-By increasing the link value in PowerPoint will allow you to embed larger files to the slides.
+Increasing the link value in PowerPoint will allow you to embed larger files to the slides.
 Here are the steps to increase the link value.

 Step 1: Open PowerPoint and, in the option of Tools, select Options.

 Step 2: Select the option of General, here you are going to see the option for setting link value, i.e., Links Sounds With File Size Greater Than 500000 KB (mentioned just as an example).

 Step 3: Select the desired range you want to set for the files and click Ok to save the changes.

 A reason behind "PowerPoint says cannot play media" is the temporary folders that may affect the overall PowerPoint's overall performance.
 In case you know you are using the compatible media format, the codec is installed, the link value is doing well, and everything else is in place, then try deleting some temporary folders to see if it makes a difference.
 Here are the steps.

 Step 1: Start by pressing Window+R.

 Step 2: A dialogue box for the run window will appear; type the path, i.e., %temp%